MatthewWid/Whirl/doc/documentation/systems.md

 </span>
 <span class="tI tI-3">
 	`_eventId` - The ID of the current event listener.
-	`_object` - The object the event is being called on.
+	`_object` - The object that the event is being called on.
 </span>

 <span class="tI tI-1">